Anggara-Group/Learning-and-tutorials/README.md

 1. Clone this repository
 2. Create and activate a Python virtual environment (see Installation section)
-3. Install dependencies (requierements)
+3. Install dependencies (requierements of each project)
-4. Navigate to the `tutorials/` directory
-5. Start with the basic notebooks (ipynb)
+4. Start with the basic notebooks (ipynb)